The portfolio should provide the best examples of creative intellectual activity and recent professional work.

 Diverse selection of 2D and 3D creative work demonstrating freehand and computer generated drawings, technical drawings, paintings, graphics and photographs, and images of 3-dimensional work such as sculptures, models, renovations, furniture, fashion items, and other.
 Each project should include both the process and the final work, as well as explanatory notes.

-Portfolio should not exceed 20 samples.
+The portfolio should not exceed 20 samples.
 Each sample should be prepared as either JPG or PDF, in either horizontal and/or vertical orientation.
 Samples should not exceed 1024 × 768 pixels.

 Name each sample as Lastname-Firstname_01.jpg (or pdf), Lastname-Firstname_02.jpg etc.